liquid-img

 pool1

-Your swimming pool should lose no more than ¼ inch per day due to evaporation.
+Check for leaks: Your swimming pool should lose no more than ¼ inch per day due to evaporation.
 Losing more than ¼ inch per day in a pool running with no water features or heaters is considered a leak.
 Check the pool skimmer for cracks and perform a bucket or dye test, or seek assistance from a leak detection expert.
+If your pool or spa has an autofill device, check for leaks every three months by shutting off the device and performing an evaporation bucket test

 Tips for HOAs